BunsDev/chainlink-vault-ERC4626/STIPS.md

     - *Answer*

 ## Feasibility Analysis
 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
+A combination of the below solutions will be used for accomplishing the goals of the project.

+### Solution 1 - Use Li.Fi to bridge, and native destination chain swap
+### Solution 2 - Use Chainlink CCIP to send tokens and then use native destination chain swap

 ## Timeline
 A proposed timeline for completion
 ## Checkpoint 1